mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Ephemeral_post_for_PM_disabled.md

 ---
 # (Required) Ensure all values are filled up
-name: "New meeting is being created after clicking `Create new meeting` in the threads view. "
+name: "New meeting is being created after clicking `Create new meeting` in the threads view."
 status: Active
 priority: Normal
 folder: General